 In retrospect, has this fear evolved?

 Absolutely.
 Have you heard the saying, “fear eats the soul”?
-I decided to embrace that which I feared 100% – the best way to overcome any fear in my opinion.
+I decided to embrace that which I feared 100% – the best way to overcome any fear, in my opinion.
 Once you get to the place you were so scared of, you’ll realize there was nothing to fear at all.
-In that moment, fear doesn’t exist.
+At that moment, fear doesn’t exist.

 Did you encounter any…surprises?